-These transactions are then logged into a decentralized ledger called the blockchain – every single transaction that has occurred in the currency is verifiable by anyone with a copy of this record.
+Crypto transactions are then logged into a decentralized finance system called the blockchain ledger – every single cryptocurrency transaction is verifiable by anyone with a copy of this record.

-The only way for someone to be able to alter the blockchain is if they happened to control a majority of the computers processing this information.
+The only way for someone to be able to alter the decentralized system of this cryptocurrency blockchain technology is if they happened to control the majority of the computer’s processing of this information.

-The process of running the algorithms that control the blockchain is referred to as mining.
+The process of running the algorithms that control the blockchain is referred to as the word cryptocurrency mining.

 And much like mining in the real world, mining the blockchain is very infrastructure-intensive.
 To do it profitably, crypto miners need the right equipment, including powerful hardware, cooling capabilities to avoid overheating computers, and access to cheap and plentiful electricity.

-If a miner is running the software instance that finds the solution to the cryptographic problem underpinning the Blockchain, they receive the “crypto-currency” in reward.
+If a miner is running the software instance that finds the solution to the cryptographic problem underpinning the Blockchain technology, they receive the digital currency as a reward.

 The caveat is that the more cryptocurrencies of this type that exist, the more difficult they are to produce and the fewer tokens a miner receives for finding the solution.
-Because of this, most cryptocurrencies have a hard limit as to how many can be produced.
+Because of this, most virtual currencies have a hard limit as to how many can be produced.

-But this caveat actually creates cryptocurrencies’ greatest advantage over traditional currencies: there is no risk of hyperinflation.
-In fact, there is a deflationary pressure.
+But this caveat actually creates virtual currencies’ greatest advantage over traditional currencies: as such standard cryptocurrencies can avoid hyperinflation.
+In fact, there is deflationary pressure.

 So, despite the lack of a central authority, there is a built-in motivation for miners to run the software, as the more market penetration the crypto has, the more expensive the coin will be as there are fewer and fewer coins for an ever-growing amount of people.

-In other words, unlike other currencies that have an inbuilt inflationary pressure, cryptos are subject to a deflationary pressure thanks to firm production limitations.
+In other words, unlike other currencies that have an inbuilt inflationary pressure, cryptos’ digital currencies are subject to deflationary pressure thanks to firm production limitations.

-At the time of writing, there are 5,392 cryptocurrencies.
-And there are bound to be many more on the way.
+There are over 10,000 cryptocurrencies as of February 2022, and their numbers are soaring.
+There are bound to be many more on the way.

 Bitcoin was the first cryptocurrency and still remains the most important one, but each of the thousands of cryptocurrency options has unique characteristics, functions, challenges, and benefits.

-Broadly speaking, there are the two types of cryptocurrencies:
+Broadly speaking, there are two types of cryptocurrencies:

-Its value comes from the fact that it can be redeemed for something else, or as an ETF that functions as an asset representing a basket of various items.
+Its value comes from the fact that it can be redeemed for something else, or as an ETF that functions as digital asset representing a basket of various items.

 The biggest coin within this sector is Ethereum, which is redeemable for computing power.